Scientific context

 Sites and measured variables

-Both Capesterre and Bras David sites are instrumented with gauging and automatic sampling stations.
-The Quiock ravine is a sub-basin of Bras-David (0,78 km2), essentially on a thick lateritic area, highly instrumented.
-Variables measured are: rainfall and atmospheric depositions, flow, concentration of suspended matter, chemical composition of the river — pH, conductivity, main elements in solution, particulate and dissolved organic carbon —, chemical composition of soil solutions in the saprolite, as well as the morpho-sedimentary evolution of the riverbed (drone imagery and terrestrial Lidar).
+Both Capesterre and Bras-David catchments are instrumented with gauging and automatic sampling stations.
+The Quiock ravine, a sub-basin of Bras-David (0.78 km2), is also equipped with a series of boreholes that monitor groundwater.
+These instruments are used to measure the discharge, the turbidity, the conductivity and the temperature of rivers, the air temperature, the atmospheric pressure, the rainfall rate, the water table elevation, the chemical composition of rivers (pH, conductivity, main elements in solution, particulate and dissolved organic carbon), the chemical composition of soil solutions in the saprolite, as well as that of the atmospheric deposits, and the morpho-sedimentary evolution of river beds (drone imagery and terrestrial LIDAR).

 Partners and further information